sanggonlee/sanggon-blog/src/pages/20201224_simulation.md

 But regardless of what conspiracy theories you had in mind, I bet ya it was an unfounded theory.
 It wasn’t based on scientific reasoning.
 It was just your “gut feeling”, and you couldn’t think of any ways to find the evidence.
 And that’s how you put that idea aside, and went on with your life.

-Now what if I tell you, there are actually some scientific arguments or discoveries that support the idea we might actually indeed be living in a simulation?
+Now what if I tell you, there are actually some **scientific** arguments and discoveries that support the idea we might actually indeed be living in a simulation?
 And what’s more, there are more and more discoveries being made supporting it recently, and more and more physicists are supporting this argument?
-Elon Musk said that the chance that we are not living in a simulation is 1 in 1,000,000,000.
+Elon Musk said that the chance that we are **not** living in a simulation is 1 in 1,000,000,000.
 Here are three of the arguments why that might be the case.

 ## Double Slit Experiment